 In the analogy Gandhi is the awareness, which has the capacity to know its own essential nature.
 The “passivity” (what he called satyagraha), which is an actually an active principle, is the act of observing, and fully experiencing, but without an opposing reaction.
 And it is strange how, by simply not acknowledging, philosophically and actively, the strength of the usurping power, that power loses its authority, its security and eventually its hold outside its rightful jurisdiction, because it has no real right to be there in the first place.

-Part 2 - go here
+For Part 2 of this article - go here